 More people are turning to robot vacuums to eliminate the time they have to spend doing or thinking about cleaning.
-At the top end of functionality and performance in iRobots range, you have the Roomba 960 and Roomba 980.
-Second, only to the Roomba i7+, these two robot vacuums are equipped with some of the finest navigation and cleaning technologies available on the market.
-This article will compare the Roomba 960 vs 980 cleaning peformance.
+At the top end of functionality and performance in iRobots range, you have the Roomba 960 and 980.
+Second, only to the Roomba i7+ and S9+, these two robot vacuums are equipped with some of the finest navigation and cleaning technologies available on the market.
+This article will compare the Roomba 960 vs 980 cleaning performance and set of features

-Although there are countless features that are attributable to both Roombas, the differences between the 960 and 980 are subtle.
-This article will take you through all the features you can expect to find with these two robot vacuums and also throw some light on the Roomba 880 and where it fits in.
+Although there are countless features that are attributable to both models, the differences between the 960 and 980 are subtle.
+This article will take you through all the features you can expect to find with these two robot vacuums.

 - Roomba 960 – The smarter option